greenplum-db/pxf/dev/Dataproc-with-Kerberos.md

     * `krb5-user` on Debian-based distros
     * `krb5-workstation` and `krb5-libs` on RHEL7-based distros

-1. Verify that Kerberos is working
+1. Verify that Kerberos is working on your local machine

     ```sh
     export KRB5_CONFIG="${PWD}/dataproc_env_files/krb5.conf"